Home Site Map Standards Interpretations Agenda Structure Newsletter Resources Jurisdictions Links Search

 Companies may also state, in a footnote, compliance with IFRSs as adopted by the IASB, if that is the case.

-Unlisted Belgian Banks Must Use IFRSs
+Unlisted Belgian banks must use IFRSs

-Under a Royal Decree dated 5 December 2004, unlisted banks and other credit institutions in Belgium will be required to use IFRSs in their consolidated financial statements starting in 2006.
+Under a Royal Decree dated 5 December 2004, unlisted banks and other credit institutions in Belgium have been required to use IFRSs in their consolidated financial statements starting in 2006.
 Listed Belgian companies, including credit institutions, must prepare their consolidated financial statements using IFRSs starting in 2005 under the EU Accounting Regulation.
 If an unlisted credit institution is a wholly-owned subsidiary of a foreign parent, preparation IFRS consolidated statements may not be required if certain conditions are met, including the filing of consolidated financial statements of the foreign group in French or Dutch in Belgium.
 Belgium does not permit IFRSs to be used in separate financial statements.